Exercise intensity: Measures of Intensity

 Heart Rate is typically used as a measure of exercise intensity.
 Heart rate can be an indicator of the challenge to the cardiovascular system that the exercise represents.

 The most precise measure of intensity is oxygen consumption (VO2).
 VO2 represents the overall metabolic challenge that an exercise imposes.
 There is a direct linear relationship between intensity of aerobic exercise and VO2.
 Our maximum intensity is a reflection of our maximal oxygen consumption (VO2 max).
 Such a measurement represents a cardiovascular fitness level.

 VO2 is measured in METs (mL/kg/min).
 One MET, which is equal to 3.5 mL/kg per minute, is considered to be the average resting energy expenditure of a typical human being.
 Intensity of exercise can be expressed as multiples of resting energy expenditure.
 An intensity of exercise equivalent to 6 METs means that the energy expenditure of the exercise is six times the resting energy expenditure.

 Intensity of exercise can be expressed in absolute or relative terms.
 For example, two individuals with different measures of VO2 max, running at 7 mph are running at the same absolute intensity (miles/hour) but a different relative intensity (% of VO2 max expended).
 The individual with the higher VO2 max is running at a lower intensity at this pace than the individual with the lower VO2 max is.

 Some studies measure exercise intensity by having subjects perform exercise trials to determine peak power output, which may be measured in watts, heart rate, or average cadence (cycling).
 This approach attempts to gauge overall workload.

+An informal method to determine optimal exercise intensity is the talk test.
+It states that exercise intensity is “just about right”, when the subject can “just respond to conversation.”
+The talk test results in similar exercise intensity as the ventilatory threshold and is suitable for exercise prescription.